crypto-date/documentation/roadmap.md

 # Roadmap

-## Fall 2021
+## October 2021
 * Commission exclusive leap day art
 * Commission zodiac art for limit edition NFTs
 * Commission initial art for holidays
 * Commission dynamic svg templates
-* Public beta (Ethereum, Polygon and BSC)
+* Public beta

+## October 2021
-* Launch of smart contracts to production blockchains (Ethereum, Polygon and BSC)
+* Launch of new smart contracts to production blockchains (Polygon and BSC)
 * Launch of production dapp at https://www.cryptodate.io
 * Fair launch of CDT token locked in smart contracts to be earned by users of the system
+* Listings on secondary marketplaces

+## November 2021
+* Launch of proxy contracts and farms on ethereum

 ## Winter 2021
 * Implement club system for different clubs based on ownership of specific dates